Krystal on the Ins and Outs of Successful Interior Design -

 I understand you studied interior design as well as psychology at ISU.
 Does psychology play a role in your career as an interior designer?

 It’s really just an interest of mine, but it has really contributed to my understanding of how a home represents who people are—it’s where they spend most of their time—and it helped me to understand the kind of comfort that needs to come with owning a home.
 You have to be able to grasp what people want to feel when they walk into their front door, or into their bedroom and you have to make that happen based on what they’re trying to explain to you.
-Sometimes a client lacks the confidence or knowledge to explain to you what they really want, so it’s my job to put those pieces together and make that connection but I’m no Joanna Gaines and these things don’t happen overnight.
+Sometimes a client lacks the confidence or knowledge to explain to you what they really want, so it’s my job to put those pieces together and make that connection, but those things don’t happen overnight.
 I have to read between the lines and connect with people.
 There are different reasons people want a well-furnished house; there’s always more to it and unlike picking out an outfit, the style of a home has to have more longevity.
 Learning what is important to people is what makes a successful designer.

 So what can a customer expect from you?